datastax/cla-enforcer/README.md

 1. [Create a GitHub Application](https://github.com/settings/applications/new)
    and optionally [a GitHub account](https://github.com/join) that will be used to leave comments on and tag pull requests.
+Specify your `HOSTNAME` as the `Homepage URL` and `HOSTNAME/authorize` as the `Authorization callback URL`.
 2. [Sign up for the DocuSign API](https://www.docusign.com/developer-center/get-started).
 3. [Fork this repository](https://help.github.com/articles/fork-a-repo/).
 4. Modify the default [views](app/views) and [templates](lib/templates) as